 Have I used it (or worn it) in the past year?

 Could someone else enjoy it more than myself?

 Do I have room for it?

 Don’t dwell on these questions.
-Ask yourself then quickly move on to the next item.
+Ask yourself them quickly then move on to the next item.
 It really doesn’t have to be painful.
 We as a society put so much value on things, but sometimes they’re just cluttering up our life without adding meaning to it.
 Think of ways to add meaning to your life without adding stuff.
 It will free up your time and you’ll enjoy what you do have so much more.

 If you would like any of the printables above just click on the link below each one.
 Printables are for personal use ONLY and are available to subscribers of Organize & Decorate Everything.
 I would love for you to SUBSCRIBE NOW to get full access to all printables.

 I will be adding a few more posts about general organizing and decluttering over the next couple months.
 More of pep-talk posts and less specific, but of course, I will be sharing specific organizing posts also.
 If you ever need ideas or specific suggestions check out the Search Bar in my side bar area.
 Just type in what your looking for and I’m sure a few posts will come up in that area.